DanHodges/TheologicalDictionary/Trinity As Interpersonal Relationship(s).md

 # Trinity As Interpersonal Relationship(s)
-Definition of Trinity As Interpersonal Relationship(s) coming soon
+Definition of Trinity As Interpersonal Relationship(s) coming soon.